 the graph, which corresponds to the passage of time.

 Indian music naturally involves lots of gliding between notes, fast gamakas and so forth; all these quick ornaments, and movements in between notes, can be seen in the trace in the upper graph.
 And they generally move so fast that the lower graph becomes just a jumble of color - so you just ignore it for those passages.
 But whenever the performer alights on a note, the lower graph will give quite precise detail as to the subtlety of the shruti involved.
-We can see that the graph is approximately correctly aligned with the tambura.
-The trace is rather vague but you will get a more focused line when you have a good strong signal from your own tambura or shruti box.
-You will find that even a fixed sound like the tambura or harmonium will wander a few cents - the harmonium because of subtle changes in the bellows pressure.
+We can see that the graph is very closely aligned with the tambura.
+The tambura trace seems rather vague; it may be because its sound is not so closely recorded, but it may just be that, as a very straight sound it makes a very narrow, non-wiggly line and is a bit hidden behind the black center line.
+And you will usually find that even a fixed sound like the tambura or harmonium will wander a few cents - the harmonium because of subtle changes in the bellows pressure.
+The same is true of an open violin string - different bow pressure will change the pitch a small but easily seen amount.

 * * * * * * * * * * * * * * * * * * *